programmfabrik/fylr-gitbook/plugins/overview.md

 ## `easydb-plugin-zooniverse-import`

+Plugin to parse CSV exports from Zooniverse and update records in fylr.

 * Repository: [https://github.com/programmfabrik/easydb-plugin-zooniverse-import](https://github.com/programmfabrik/easydb-plugin-zooniverse-import)
 * See also: [https://docs.fylr.io/for-users/plugins/zooniverse](https://docs.fylr.io/for-users/plugins/zooniverse)
 * This plugin was developed by Programmfabrik GmbH

 ## `easydb-presentation-pptx-plugin`

+Enables you to turn collections into presentations that can be exported as PPTX.

 * Repository: [https://github.com/programmfabrik/easydb-presentation-pptx-plugin](https://github.com/programmfabrik/easydb-presentation-pptx-plugin)
 * This plugin was developed by Programmfabrik GmbH